samousavih/samousavih.github.io/_posts/2023-10-22-partial-applications-in-python.md

 ---
 layout: post
-title:  "Partial Application in Python: A look under the hood of popular python repositories on GitHub"
+title:  "Partial Application in python: A look under the hood of popular python repositories on GitHub"
 date:   2023-10-12 21:31:54 +1000
 thumbnail: https://cdn-images-1.medium.com/max/2048/1*wmihy9TV2z6x238jY4C6Hw.png
-tags: [functional programming, Python]
+tags: [functional programming, python]
 categories: fop
 ---

 # Abstract
 Python community applies partial function application across many popular code repositories.
-Among them are Panda, Conda and pip which this functional technique helps with exciting designs.
-Considering Python is not a functional first language, the usage of partial application, is different to what is common in functional first languages, e.g. Haskel or F#.
+Among them are Panda, Conda and pip which the technique helps with exciting designs.However, considering python is not a functional first language, the usage of partial application, is different to what is common in functional first languages, e.g. Haskel or F#.

 # Motivation
-I have recently needed to write a utility application in Python which dumps data from multiple http services into a database.
+I have recently needed to write a utility application in python which dumps data from multiple Http services into a database.
 In the code I applied a famous functional pattern called partial function application in a certain way.
 I have learned the pattern by studying [F#](https://fsharpforfunandprofit.com/posts/partial-application/) and knew one or two things about it's application.
-So decided to utilise my learnings and apply that to the code specially because Python already has an out the box library for functional programming including partial application called [``functools``](https://docs.python.org/3/library/functools.html#functools.partial).
+So decided to utilise my learnings and apply that to the code, specially because python already has an out the box library for functional programming which includes partial application.
+The library is called [``functools``](https://docs.python.org/3/library/functools.html#functools.partial).
 Afterwards, this thought came to me that how others would do this?
-Would someone with more experience in Python do what I did?
-How partial application is used across python community and in well-known, most used repositories in Github?
-So I decided to explore Github and find use cases of the technique and learn from it.
+Would someone with more experience in python do what I did?
+How partial application is used across python community and in well-known repositories in Github?
+So I decided to explore Github and find use cases of the technique.

 # What is Partial Function Application?
-Partial application or partial function application is a powerful technique in [functional programming](https://en.wikipedia.org/wiki/Functional_programming).
+Partial function application or for short partial application is a powerful technique in [functional programming](https://en.wikipedia.org/wiki/Functional_programming).
 Using partial application we can fix some or all of arguments of a function with values and as result have another function with less or no arguments.
 In functional first languages, partial application enables function composition and piping.
 [Haskell](https://wiki.haskell.org/Partial_application) or [F#](https://fsharpforfunandprofit.com/posts/partial-application/) are well-known examples.
-In Python, partial application is supported by out of the box [``functools``](https://docs.python.org/3/library/functools.html#functools.partial) library.
+In python, partial application is supported by out of the box [``functools``](https://docs.python.org/3/library/functools.html#functools.partial) library.
 A classic example of this is making ``power2`` function from ``powern`` function, buy fixing ``n`` with 2.

 ```python